 Of course, you need to replace “yourdomain.com” with your actual domain.

-Once you sign in with the credentials that you set up during the SiteGround wizard in the previous step, you should see a screen that looks like this:
+Once you sign in with the credentials that you set up during the Flywheel wizard in Step #4, you should see a screen that looks like this:

 On the left-hand side, you have links to access all the various areas of your dashboard.
 And on the right-hand side, you have a basic summary of your WordPress site.